 Theorem 5.1.1 For all:

-is the Fourier Helgason transform of
+where is the Fourier Helgason transform of and

 withand F is the hypergeometric function of first kind.